Themed Pilots

 • The institution of record will be the PI’s primary institution.
 If the application has two co-PIs, one should be designated as the contact PI and their institution will act as the primary institution of record.

-• If human subjects are involved, approved IRB (or official IRB Exemption) or copy of IRB application must be included with the application.
-Studies involving human subjects must include IRB approval before funds will be released and will not change the expectation for significant progress to be made within three-to-six months.
-The likelihood of gaining IRB approval in a timely manner will be considered as part of the feasibility criteria.
+• IRB - Studies involving human subjects must have IRB approval by March 1, 2026 before funds will be released and will not change the expectation for significant progress to be made within three-to-six months.
+The likelihood of gaining IRB approval promptly will be considered as part of the feasibility criteria.

-• PI, co-PI(s), and/or study team staff salaries are not permitted.
-Exceptions include paying community consultants for the execution of the project.
+• PI, co-PI(s), and/or study team staff salaries are permitted, including paying community consultants for the execution of the project.

 • Indirect costs are not permitted.

-• Allowable Costs: recruitment materials; rental of UH Mobile Research Unit; study supplies; community member consultant fees; consumable technology with justification for use in the project; space rental fee; food for events specifically outlined in the application.
+• Allowable costs: recruitment materials; rental of UH Mobile Research Unit; study supplies; community member consultant fees; consumable equipment and/or technology with justification for use in the project; space rental fee; food for events specifically outlined in the application.

 APPLICATION PROCESS